The Seven Stars: Key Virtues of Blessed Solanus Casey

 More than a simple philosophy, his gratitude was a lived reality, even when he experienced struggles.
 He counseled, “Let us thank Him at all times and under whatever circumstances.
 Thank Him for our creation, thank Him for everything; let us thank Him for all for all His plans for the future- for trials and humiliations as well as for great joy and consolations.”

 The Trappist monk Thomas Merton once wrote, “In humility is perfect freedom.”
 In other words, liberation may be achieved by perfectly accepting one’s limitations, and attributing the authorship of any good to God.
-Consequently, concern over another’s opinions is shed like snow in a sauna.
+Consequently, concern about criticism melts like snow in a sauna.
 Moreover, since Fr.
 Solanus was so humble, he was skilled in putting people at ease and it seemed likewise to give him front door access to the heart of God.

 When he was assigned as a doorkeeper, his superior requested that he record prayer requests into a ledger.
 He ended up filling seven notebooks, with hundreds of miraculous healings from cancer, leukemia, tuberculosis, blindness, and scores of domestic or personal problems being resolved.
 Fr.
 Gerald Walker, who knew Fr.
 Solanus from childhood, said, “If one suffered a headache, or from sickness, or was worried, Father Solanus seemed to feel that ache or sickness or worry with them.”